 How Do Ferns Purify Air?

-The ability of ferns, and some other plants, to remove pollutants from air, soil or water is called phytoremediation.
+The ability of ferns, and some other plants, to remove pollutants from air, soil, or water is called phytoremediation.
 Ferns and other plants are able to absorb gases through their leaves and roots.
 It is the microorganisms in the soil that help to break down many VOC (volatile organic compounds).

-Around the root system, there are many fungi, bacteria and other microbes.
+Around the root system, there are many fungi, bacteria, and other microbes.
 These organisms not only help break down nutrients for plant growth, but they also break down many harmful VOCs in the same way.

 Using Ferns for Air Purification

 Purifying fern plants should be part of any home.
 Boston ferns, in particular, were one of the best plants for indoor air purification.
-Boston ferns were found to be excellent at removing a variety of indoor air pollutants including formaldehyde, xylene, toluene, benzene and others.
+Boston ferns were found to be excellent at removing a variety of indoor air pollutants including formaldehyde, xylene, toluene, benzene, and others.

-As far as care for Boston ferns go, they enjoy growing in consistently moist soil and love higher humidity.
+As far as care for Boston ferns goes, they enjoy growing in consistently moist soil and love higher humidity.
 They don’t need terribly bright conditions to do well.
 If you have room in a bathroom, this may be the perfect environment to grow these and other ferns indoors.